A familiar roof on Greater Manchester’s trading estates

 The honest limits: roofs we will not coat

 Encapsulation has a hard boundary, and we hold to it.
 If sheets are friable, soft, delaminating or extensively broken, a coating cannot rescue them.
 Coating a failing roof simply buries the problem and wastes your money.
 In those cases the right advice is licensed removal and replacement, and that is the advice we give, even though it means we do not win the job.
-Where deterioration is patchy rather than general, the survey may support replacing individual sheets and encapsulating the rest, but only the survey can confirm that.
+Where deterioration is patchy rather than general, the survey may support replacing individual sheets and encapsulating the rest.
+But only the survey can confirm that.

 What a survey visit covers